How do I determine the correct Datto appliance size for my client's needs?

 How long do they want to maintain local data?

 - Do they have enough upstream bandwidth to get the images synced with the cloud on a consistent basis?

 - Factor in the next Exchange backup being 250 GB.
-That will cause your device to quickly fill up with an additional base image being present, not counting incremental changes subsequently
+That will cause your appliance to quickly fill up with an additional base image being present, not counting incremental changes subsequently

 - This may not be as pressing of a factor for smaller agents as there is less to backup should the machine need to be virtualized.